 3 Reasons The Retail Decline is a Myth

 Rumor is out: retail is on the decline nation-wide, indeed all you need is to do a web search on the traditional big-box retailers (cough we’re looking at you Sports Authority cough).
-Wal-Mart reported a disappointing holiday season at the close of 2015, and Macy’s announced large moves to downsize their stores.
+Walmart reported a disappointing holiday season at the close of 2015, and Macy’s announced large moves to downsize its stores.
 Everywhere you look it seems traditionally large anchors are declaring bankruptcy or announcing plans to “tighten their belts” (Forbes: Macy’s Downsizing is a Warning.
 Jan 7, 2016).
 Armchair economists are leaning back and claiming it’s all e-commerce and millennials that are responsible for the change in retail climate.
-But, here at Permit Advisors we look at the numbers ebb and say a flow is in the future and the retail decline is a myth.
+But here at Permit Advisors we look at the numbers ebb and say a flow is in the future and the retail decline is a myth.
 Here are three things the industry is forgetting:

 - Mixed-Use Developments are on the Rise.
 For the last two years everyone has been going back and forth on mixed-use concepts.
-But, the numbers are in: Mixed-Use is on the rise (Thrall, Grant.
+But the numbers are in: mixed-use is on the rise (Thrall, Grant.
 Business Geography and New Real Estate Market Analysis.2002, Oxford University Press.
 Page 216 http://www.thrall.us/).
 This does not mean retail is on the decline it means retailers are getting smart.
 They know millennials want to live, work, work-out, eat, and shop within walking distance.
 The generation raised on Captain Planet cares deeply about sustainability so will opt out of driving whenever possible, not to mention new and creative government taxes on gas, miles traveled, or any other pilot government programs.

-About Permit Advisors: Permit Advisors Inc. is a complete permit, entitlement consulting, and expediting firm based out of Beverly Hills, Ca. We go beyond just submitting plans, as you may have experienced with previous expediters.
+About Permit Advisors: Permit Advisors Inc. is a complete permit, entitlement consulting, and expediting firm based out of Beverly Hills, CA. We go beyond just submitting plans, as you may have experienced with previous expediters.
 We have established strong relationships with officials of many municipalitieRes and have numerous time and cost saving strategies that we implement to efficiently complete projects.
 We aim to secure all permits as quickly as possible!
 We keep track of all the different aspects of the permitting process and make sure that the project is being given full attention by everyone on the team.
 We responsibly update clients and ensure that lines of communication are open between the Jurisdiction, the consultants and the client at all times.
 Contact us today for a consultation www.permitadvisors.com.